Orlando Consort

-The principal members are or were members of the Tallis Scholars, Gabrieli Consort or Taverner Consort.
+The principal members were members of the Tallis Scholars, Gabrieli Consort or Taverner Consort.

 The Consort has also performed and recorded with the jazz quartet Perfect Houseplants.

 Discography

-For Metronome, DG Archiv, Harmonia Mundi USA and Hyperion.
+The group recorded for Metronome, DG Archiv, Harmonia Mundi USA and Hyperion.

+They recorded works by Machaut for various labels.
+From 2013 they released an 11-volume collection of works by this composer on Hyperion.
+The last volume appeared in 2025 after the group disbanded.